MiczFlor/RPi-Jukebox-RFID/documentation/builders/components/soundcards/hifiberry.md

 # HiFiBerry

+The installation script works for the most common set of HiFiBerry boards but also other "DAC" related sound cards like `I2S PCM5102A DAC`.

 ## Automatic setup

 Run the following command to install any HiFiBerry board.
 Make sure you reboot your device afterwards.